Guardianship for a Minor

 - Fill in whatever information you know (like the state or city you are looking for) and hit “submit.”

-Provide certified copies of the Letters of Guardianship which you will recieve from the Court Clerk when the Judge enters the guardianship order.
+Provide certified copies of the Letters of Guardianship which you will receive from the Court Clerk when the Judge enters the guardianship order.

 Provide certified copies of the Letters of Guardianship to the appropriate agency.